-- Entries must be relevant to the topic Innovation: Powering Future Industries - Entrants may choose from one of the following topics for their scientific essays: - o Artificial intelligence is the key to advancement in technologies - The development of new technologies is needed to for a sustainable future - Indicate the topic choice in the title of your entry. - Only individual entries will be considered for this category. - The essay must incorporate scientific information and evidence - Essays should follow conventions of persuasive writing. - References should be cited in-text and a bibliography included at the end of the essay. - Include An acknowledgements paragraph listing anyone who assisted with the essay and what they did. - Formatting: Times New Roman or Arial font, 12 pt., 1.5 line spacing, 2.5 cm margins.
+- Entrants may choose from one of the following topics for their scientific essays: - $\circ\,$ The effect of microplastics on the health of waterways - $\circ~$ The relationship between habitat loss and the spread of infectious disease - Indicate the topic choice in the title of your entry. - Only individual entries will be considered for this category. - The essay must incorporate scientific information and evidence - Essays should follow conventions of persuasive writing. - References should be cited in-text and a bibliography included at the end of the essay. - Include An acknowledgements paragraph listing anyone who assisted with the essay and what they did. - Formatting: Times New Roman or Arial font, 12 pt., 1.5 line spacing, 2.5 cm margins.